Ten ways to use kitty litter besides in the litter box

 As a container to hold non-cooking items straight and easy to reach

 Get a container tall enough and wide enough to hold several like items.
 Then pour about three inches of litter into the container (about half of the container height).
 Try to get the lowest dust litter that you can get.
 That way you won’t be breathing dust every time you use the container.
 You can use the clay or scoopable type because either will work in this case, but I suggest clay because it is cheaper.
 For a container, you can use a clean coffee can or a tin of some type.
 After the litter is in, just slide your items straight into the litter until they stand on their own.
 If you need to, you can always put more litter in or take some litter out of your container to hold what you need.
-Now when you reach for your scissors or your crochet needles they are right there.
+Now when you reach for your scissors, a pair of pliers or your crochet needles they are right there.
 You can grab and go.
 No more digging under other items to find what you need.
 And the best part is, your junk draw will be just about empty!

 This trick is especially good for candles, pens and pencils, crafting items, decorating items, tools for the house, and small bottles of things like conditioner, lotions, and makeup.
 Bigger items can be put into a box or window planters that have cardboard underneath to prevent the litter from coming out.
 Check your kitty litter regularly for signs of clumping (usually during heavy rainy seasons or lots of humidity-again clay is best since is doesn't clump as easily); change when necessary.
-Never store an open container of kitty litter outside during inclement weather!
+Note: Never store an open container of kitty litter outside during inclement weather!

 "What do you mean this isn't the portable commode?"